rchavarria/solveet-exercises-dart/README.md

 own folder.
 The implementation of every solution can be found under the `bin` folder, at the same level of the corresponding test.

-To run all tests, execute the command: `dart test/all_tests.dart`.
+To run all tests, first you must install dependencies by executing `pub get` command, then execute the command: `dart test/all_tests.dart`.
 To run a specific test, execute: `dart test/<exercise>/<exercise>.dart`.

 ## Exercises